The Warriors (film): Filming

 The Rogues' car in the Coney Island confrontation was a 1955 Cadillac hearse.
-Originally, at the Coney Island confrontation at the end of the film, actor David Patrick Kelly wanted to use two dead pigeons but Hill did not think that would work.
-Instead, Kelly improvised by clinking three bottles in his right hand and ad-libbing his famous line, "Waaaaarriors, come out to plaaaay".
-Kelly based the line on a taunt that a neighbor used to chant to him when he was a child.
+Hill was underwhelmed by the script's depiction of Luther taunting the Warriors, and asked actor David Patrick Kelly for ideas.
+Kelly first proposed using two dead pigeons, which was rejected as Hill was unconvinced that it would work.
+While Hill left to adjust some cameras, Kelly went under the boardwalk and emerged with some discarded beer bottles: when Hill returned to the car to ask what he had come up with, Kelly clinked the bottles together with his fingers and delivered the now-iconic line, "Warriors, come out to play."
+Hill immediately declared, "Go with that.
+Don't change it.
+Let's shoot."

 Hill wanted Orson Welles to do a narrated introduction about Greek themes but the studio did not like this idea and refused to pay for it.
 However this sequence was finally included in the 2005 Ultimate Director's Cut, with Hill providing the narration himself.
 "I wanted to take it into a fantasy element, but at the same time add some contemporary flash", said Hill.
 "Those were some of the hard ideas we had to get the studio to understand.
 But we did not get along very well with our parent company.
 After the movie came out and it did well, everybody was sort of friends.
 But up until then there was a lot of misunderstanding.
 They thought it was going to be Saturday Night Fever or something."